Binpord/mipt_visualisation/hw4_tsne/README.md

 # t-SNE

 My realization of [t-SNE visualization algorithm](https://lvdmaaten.github.io/tsne/).
+Example of usage is available at `tsne.ipynb` ([open in Google Colab](https://colab.research.google.com/github/Binpord/mipt_visualisation/blob/main/hw4_tsne/tsne.ipynb))

 Right now it happens to have a bug, I cannot find, that is why it does not seem to do anything meaningful.
 However KL-divergence between input points distribution and the output points distribution decreases steadily during the gradient descent process.
 Current result of my algorithm on the MNIST is as follows:

 ![mnist visualization](tsne.png)